 What is RSTP ?
 Is it better than a Redundant Ring ?

-Video – What redundant scheme should I use for video and / or audio applications ?
+Video – What redundant scheme should we use for video and / or audio applications ?

-Can I use both RSTP and the X Ring function on Ethernet Direct switches ?
+Can we use both RSTP and the X Ring function on Ethernet Direct switches ?

 What is Web based management ?